-Commercial air tours authorized under this ATMP shall be conducted on the designated air tour routes and altitudes specific to each operator in Figure 2 below.
-Altitude expressed in units above ground level (AGL) is a measurement of the distance between the ground surface and the aircraft, whereas altitude expressed in mean sea level (MSL) refers to the altitude of an aircraft above sea level, regardless of the terrain below it.
-Aircraft flying at a constant MSL altitude would simultaneously fly at varying AGL altitudes, and vice versa, assuming uneven terrain is present below the aircraft.
-Based on direction of flight, aircraft will be separated by altitude to de-conflict the airspace.
-The MSL altitudes depicted in Figure 2 mean that commercial air tours will not fly lower than 2,600 feet (ft.)
-AGL directly under the flight path for the entirety of all air tour routes authorized by this ATMP.
-Figure 2 depicts four locations on two of the designated routes where, due to topography, aircraft may be unable to maintain an altitude of 2,600 ft.
-AGL referencing the topographic high point within 1⁄2 mile of the route.
-Except in an emergency or to avoid unsafe conditions, or unless otherwise authorized for a specified purpose, operators may not deviate from these designated routes and altitudes.
+Commercial air tours authorized under this ATMP shall be conducted on the routes and altitudes in Figure 2 below for each operator.2 Altitude expressed in units above ground level (AGL) is a measurement of the distance between the ground surface and the aircraft.
+Helicopter air tours will fly no lower than 2,000 feet (ft.), while fixed-wing aircraft will fly no lower than 2,500 ft.
+AGL over the Park or within 1⁄2 mile of its boundary.
+Except in an emergency or to avoid unsafe conditions, or unless otherwise authorized for a specified purpose, operators may not deviate from these routes and altitudes.

-&lt;sup>2 Appendix B contains an enlarged Figure 2 and separate route maps for each operator.
+2 Appendix B contains an enlarged Figure 2.